OpenVPN/openvpn/doc/man-sections/generic-options.rst

   options to ensure that OpenVPN doesn't need to execute any privileged operations in order to restart (such as re-reading key files or running ``ifconfig`` on the TUN device).

+  NOTE: Previous versions of openvpn used :code:`nobody` as the example unpriviledged user.
+It is not recommended to actually use that user since it is usually used by other system services already.
+Always create a dedicated user for openvpn.

 --writepid file
   Write OpenVPN's main process ID to ``file``.